Early Diagnosis Gives Young Girl with Autism a Fresh Start

 Some early signs of autism may include:

-- Engages in repetitive behaviors, such as rocking, hand flapping or lining up toys
+- Repetitive behaviors, such as rocking, hand flapping or lining up toys

 - Delay or regression of speech or other social milestones